tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 Nmap done: 1 IP address (1 host up) scanned in 223.48 seconds
 {% endhighlight %}

-We see web apps at port 80, 443, 5000, 5985, 5986, and 47001.
+We see web applications at the ports 80, 443, 5000, 5985, 5986, and 47001.
 Web applications are usually a good starting point during pentests since they can contain custom web applications with multiple vulnerabilties or host old software which already has known vulnerabilties.
 We can start by checking out the web applications which are reachable over HTTP.
-In essence, the ports 80, 5000, 5985 and 47001.
-Visiting these ports in a web browser, we get the forbidden and not found errors.
-By visiting these ports in a browser, we see that they result in a 200 OK, 403 Forbidden, 404 Not Found and 404 Not Found respectively.
+In other words, the ports 80, 5000, 5985 and 47001.
+Visiting these ports in a browser results in a `200 OK`, `403 Forbidden`, `404 Not Found` and `404 Not Found` respectively.

 ![port80](/assets/{{ imgDir }}/port80.png)